JunhaoSong/cuseistut/source/pylith_static/index.rst

 Visualizing results
 -------------------

 After finishing the simulation, you should be able to see different output files under the **output** directory.
-In this tutorial, you will how to process the fault output in .h5 format using Python.
+In this tutorial, you will learn how to process the fault output in .h5 format using Python.
 Hierarchical Data Format (HDF) is a set of file formats (HDF4, HDF5) designed to store and organize large amounts of scientific data.
 We assume that you already have some experience of using Python.

 How to install h5py
 *******************